SorellaLabs/brontes/book/mev_inspectors/sandwich.md

 ### Step 2: Identify Potential Sandwiches

-The Sandwich Inspector runs two parallel functions:
+The Sandwich Inspector runs two functions in parallel:

 1. `get_possible_sandwich_duplicate_senders`: Finds duplicate EOAs (`from` addresses)
 2. `get_possible_sandwich_duplicate_contracts`: Finds duplicate contract addresses (`to` addresses)

-Both functions use the same logic to detect sandwich attacks, differing only in their focus.
+Both functions use the same logic to detect possible sandwich attacks, differing only in their focus.
 This approach catches attacks executed through repeated contract calls or by the same EOA.

 **Here's how these functions work:**